 The estimate was broken down into five major components and a sixth category encompassing all of the minor components.
-Each of the categories were reviewed individually with the respective engineers.
-At the conclusion of the meeting, the estimated manufacturing cost based on the corrections/design changes discussed should reduce the estimated cost to the \$1.11-\$1.14 range.
-The major contributors to the cost reduction were; Receiver Insert material cost estimate error and design changes to enable the part to be more than the design lends itself to be manufactured on a large screw machine.
+Each of the categories were fevrewed individually with the respective engineers.
+At the conclusion of the meeting, the estimated manufacturing cost based on the corrections/design changes discussed should reduce the estimated cost to the \$111-\$114 fange.
+The major contributors to the cost reduction were; Receiver Insert material cost estimate error and design changes to enable the part to be molified complete without secondaries.
+Receiver is to be quoted as an outsourced item, the design lends itself to be manufactured on a large screw machine.
 Bolt Body is also to be quoted as an outsourced item, again the design would allow the part to be completely machined as a single operation on a screw machine.
-RFQ's will be issued for all oursourced components, the Rev. #5 estimate will include actual quoted values versus the current estimated values.
-The Rev. #5 estimate will be presented at the Dec.
-18 design review presentation.
+RFQ's will be issued for all outsourced components, the Rev. #5 estimate will include actual quoted values versus the current estimated values.
+The Rev. #5 estimate will be presented at the Dec: 18 design review presentation.